Bri-Sec/Bri-Sec/README.md

 # Hello, I'm Brian

+Welcome to my portfolio, I'm currently developing it, so if my repositories seem empty come back later and they will hopefully be less empty :)

 <a href="https://www.linkedin.com/in/brian-jakobs-1932b51b6/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a recent cyber security graduate with a profound curiosity in technology, security and solving complex problems.